cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 |--------------------------------|--------------------:|-------------------:|
 | Inlined function               |                   2 |                  2 |

-Returns the logarithm of the number in base 2
+Returns the logarithm of the number in base 2.

+**Note:** When compiling for Mindustry 8, the logarithm is computed using the mlog `logn` function.

 ### lerp